 Q. I can buy a large selection of powerful head-mounted magnifiers from you, so what's wrong with me using these spectacles to help my poor eyesight?

 A. Two reasons.
-Firstly, it's unlikely that both your eyes are the same prescription, if you buy these, one side will be fuzzy.
+Firstly, it's unlikely that both your eyes are the same prescription, so if you buy these spectacles, one side will be fuzzy.
 Secondly, the maximum strength for reading spectacles (that you can buy over the counter in the high street) is 4D - that's the law.
 But the law only applies to 'spectacles' not to 'magnifiers' - so you can use a 'magnifier' in addition to your prescription spectacles.

-and what happens if each of my eyes is a different prescription and I buy over-the-counter spectacles in the high street?
+Q. so what happens if each of my eyes is a different prescription and I buy over-the-counter spectacles in the high street?

 A. What I say, abovbe, still applies: one side will be fuzzy.
 Really.
 Ask you optician!